ChristopheNguyen/angularjs-t-chat/README.md

 ## Description
-Chat in realtime using MEAN + SOCKET.IO
+Chat in realtime using MEAN + SOCKET.IO with Bootstrap

 ## How to run the project